antarctica/scar-add-metadata-toolbox/README.md

 ### Logging

-Use the Flask default logger.
-For example:
+Use the Flask default logger, for example:

 ```python
 app.logger.info('Log message')